 Verse 12 is also cited in Formula of Concord, Solid Declaration, Article 2: Free Will (SD 2.60) again showing that conversion is the creation of the new heart.

-Verse 16-17 are cited in Apology of the Augsburg Confession, Article 24: The Mass (AP 24.29) as condemnation of an ex opere operato understanding of the mass.
+Verses 16 thru 17 are cited in Apology of the Augsburg Confession, Article 24: The Mass (AP 24.29) as condemnation of an ex opere operato understanding of the mass.
 That means that simply going through the motions and saying the words do not make communion efficacious.
 The gifts and benefits of communion are granted only through faith.

 2 Corinthians 5:20b-6:10